Investing In the Everyday Economy

 - Why Investing in the Everyday Economy Isn’t Just a Consumer Strategy

-How We Plan to Invest in the Everyday Economy
+How We Plan to Continue Investing in the Everyday Economy

 In some respects, our thematic focus on the Everyday Economy and its digital transformation isn’t particularly new.
 Over the last several years, we have been investing in founders seeking to reshape many aspects of our daily lives: